jcolag/entropy-arbitrage/2020-04-09-trek-conscience.md

 Described as half, here, is what Leighton referred to as four thousand people, giving us an approximate size of the entire colony.
 And since we think (from *Charlie X*) that a (small) city might have a population of about four hundred, that suggests a population distribution.

 Unrelated, "Tarsus" refers to many things, but none of those things is a star or constellation.
 It doesn't even appear to have a mythological connection.
-We can also exclude the reference some astronomers might recognize to [Tarsus crater](https://en.wikipedia.org/wiki/Tarsus_(crater)), since that name (a tribute to the Turkish city) wasn't approved until 1976.
+We can also exclude the reference some astronomers might recognize to {% wiki Tarsus_%28crater%29|Tarsus crater|en %}, since that name (a tribute to the Turkish city) wasn't approved until 1976.

 Oh, and star date 2794.7 seems strangely recent, compared to the current star date of 2817.6, a difference of only 22.9 for a span of two decades.